How to Keep Your Skin Looking Its Best While Traveling

 1. Avoid Introducing New Products Right Before the Trip

 Stick with products you know and trust.
-Introducing a new serum, mask, or exfoliant days before your travel may lead to unexpected reactions.
+Introducing a new serum, mask, or exfoliant days before your travel .
 Give your skin at least two weeks with any new product before bringing it on a adventure.

-3. Get Your Skin Barrier in Top Shape
+3. Support Your Skin Barrier Before You Go

-A strong skin barrier will protect you against the effects of flying on your skin and climate changes.
+A well-supported skin barrier can be more resilient against the effects of flying on your skin and climate changes.
 Focus on hydration, moisturization, and avoiding harsh ingredients.
-Ingredients like ceramides, niacinamide, and squalane help reinforce your barrier.
+Ingredients like ceramides, niacinamide, and squalane help support your barrier.

-Travel Skincare Essentials: What to Pack for Healthy Skin
+Travel Skincare Essentials: What to Pack for Comfortable Skin

 Less is more when traveling.
 Rather than packing your entire bathroom cabinet, choose travel-sized essentials that serve multiple functions.
 Focus on keeping your routine consistent and simple.